 Concerning Mr. M.B.S vs Denmark for violation of article 7 and 13 of CCPR.

 The following case has been decided.
-It was found on the 29th of March 2019 by the Committee that the facts before it did not permit it to conclude that the applicant’s expulsion to the Islamic Republic of Iran would violate his rights under article 7.
+It was found by the Committee that it would not violate the authors rights if deported.
 See the attached PDF for the full decision or read on to get a description of the case.

-The applicant departed from his home country because he was dissatisfied with the general situation in Iran.
-The applicant and his friends were arrested for selling satellite dishes.
+The applicant and his friends were arrested in Iran for selling satellite dishes.
 During the detention, the applicant was subject to torture and to psychological pressure.
 After his release, the applicant continued selling satellite dishes.
 One day, the authorities sought him out but he had just been warned and then he managed to escape and flee to Denmark.
-After his entry into Denmark, the applicant’s family sent him two notices to appear before the court as well as a conviction of him made in absentia (in his absence), sentencing him to eight years of imprisonment.
+After his entry into Denmark, the applicant’s family told him he was sentenced to eight years of imprisonment.

 Upon his return to Iran, the applicant fears being imprisoned because he had borrowed money (about DKK 74,000) for his journey from some of his friends, and because he was unable to repay the money having spent it all on his journey.
 The applicant states that he also fears return since he hated Islam even when he was living in Iran.
 He converted to Christianity upon arrival in Denmark.
 The Refugee Board found that the applicant had made elaborate and inconsistent statements and therefore refused.
 The applicant applied for the case to be opened after his Conversion but the Board found that his conversion cannot constitute a ground for asylum.
 Thus, a complaint was sent to CCPR.